 The photographer should always give you direction on how to pose.
 Also you can discuss before the big day arrives any poses that you particularly like or have seen in magazine’s for example.

-How can we get our chosen images without it taking ages?
+How can we get our chosen images without it taking a long time?

 Its always advisable to keep the group shots to a minimum at a wedding.
 Ask yourself ‘are we really going to have all to have all those photo’s on the mantelpiece’.
 Additionally someone should brief the wedding party about when you and your wedding photographer are planning to do the group shots, so the guests don’t just wander off.
 It’s always a good idea to have 2 or 3 different people helping to organise the various guests into groups as quickly and effectively as possible.
 You could also think about hiring a second photographer.
 This would provide you with image’s from another prospective.